kragen/derctuo/markdown/hardware-queuing.md

 units simply need to check their destination address against the list of watchpoints and conditionally awaken a task.
-As an alternative to external interrupts, you could simply sleep a thread until an I/O port is "written" by the outside world.
+As an alternative to external interrupts, you could simply sleep a thread until an I/O port is “written” by the outside world.

 The Tera MTA included a facility for a thread to preallocate a set of threads it was going to spawn off, which could atomically succeed or fail; if it succeeded, subsequent thread-spawning instructions from that preallocation were guaranteed to succeed.
-(And I think that if you didn't use it, or exceeded the allocated capacity, they were guaranteed to fail.)
+(And I think that if you didn’t use it, or exceeded the allocated capacity, they were guaranteed to fail.)

-If trying to spawn a thread with SPL when all the thread slots are full is treated as a sort of processor exception, one of the possible ways to handle it is to invoke an "OS" that maybe "swaps" one or more threads to RAM, saving their architectural state — the usual OS context-switch code, that is.
-It wouldn't even have to save the full architectural state if the SPL instruction normally clobbers some of your registers, so it could be as efficient as a cooperative context-switch.
+If trying to spawn a thread with SPL when all the thread slots are full is treated as a sort of processor exception, one of the possible ways to handle it is to invoke an “OS” that maybe “swaps” one or more threads to RAM, saving their architectural state — the usual OS context-switch code, that is.
+It wouldn’t even have to save the full architectural state if the SPL instruction normally clobbers some of your registers, so it could be as efficient as a cooperative context-switch.